Guided simulation of conditioned chemical reaction networks: Introduction

 \subsection{Contribution}

+We provide sufficient conditions on $g$ such that \eqref{eq:keyresult} holds true.
 We extend the result in \cite{corstanje2021conditioning} for a single complete observation to multiple partial observations in the context of chemical reaction processes.
-Moreover, we discuss a variation of the next reaction algorithm by \cite{gillespie1976} for sampling from a class of reaction networks with unbounded time-dependent reaction intensities.
+Moreover, we discuss a variation of the \emph{next reaction} algorithm by \cite{gillespie1976} for sampling from a class of reaction networks with unbounded time-dependent reaction intensities.

 The proposed methods fit within the framework of Backward Filtering Forward Guiding (\cite{vandermeulen2020automatic}), drawing strongly on techniques for exponential changes of measure as outlined in \cite{palmowski2002}.
-This enables to construct a \emph{guided} process that at any time takes into account \emph{all} future conditionings.
+This enables us to construct a \emph{guided} process that at any time takes into account \emph{all} future conditionings.

 Compared to \cite{fearnhead2008computational} and \cite{golightly2019efficient}, we consider the setting of multiple future conditionings (rather than one), without imposing extrinsic noise on the observations.
 Moreover, we derive the conditioned process and likelihood ratio in \eqref{eq:keyresult} on path space.
-Sufficient conditions on $g$ to guarantee absolute continuity are given in Theorem \ref{eq:AbsoluteContinuity}.
+Sufficient conditions on $g$ to guarantee absolute continuity are given in Theorem \ref{thm:absolute-continuity-general}.
 It turns out that the choices for $g$ in \cite{fearnhead2008computational} and \cite{golightly2019efficient} satisfy the assumptions of this theorem.
-In numerical examples we show that flexibility in choosing $g$ is particularly beneficial in case some of the components of the chemical reaction process have counts that vary monotonically over time.
+In numerical examples we show that flexibility in choosing $g$ is particularly beneficial {in cases where} some of the components of the chemical reaction process have counts that vary monotonically over time.